 After graduating from Washington University in Saint Louis, USA, Bijoy Jain worked with Richard Meier before returning to India to found his own practice.
 In 2005, ‘Bijoy Jain & Associates’ became ‘Studio Mumbai’ – with a new production model in which a small team, including a carpenter and a stonemason, takes charge of both design and construction.
 Studio Mumbai has its head office at Alibag, two hours’ drive from the city centre, in an area that is still partly rural.
 As the firm is continuing to expand, it recently opened a second studio, Saath Rasta, in the very heart of the city.

 While the majority of Studio Mumbai’s projects are houses located around India, a number of their projects have achieved international renown.
 Bijoy Jain gained worldwide recognition with the installation ‘Work-Place’ at the 2010 Venice Architecture Biennale, offering an insight into the firm’s unique process of learning through making.
-Another important presentation that enhanced the studio’s reputation was the installation ‘Inbetween Architecture’ at the Victoria and Albert Museum in London, drawing inspiration from parasitic architecture that emerges between existing buildings in high-density urban centres like Mumbai.
+Another important presentation that enhanced the studio’s reputation was the installation ‘In between Architecture’ at the Victoria and Albert Museum in London, drawing inspiration from parasitic architecture that emerges between existing buildings in high-density urban centres like Mumbai.
 Today, Studio Mumbai is constructing buildings in several countries, working only with clients who accept its conditions: taking the time it needs and working with a team of local artisans.
-Bijoy Jain is currently working on a weaving workshop in India, close to the Himalayas, on the Onomichi Community Centre in Japan and a hotel wellness centre in France.
+The studio is currently working on projects in Jaipur, Nice, Zürich and Florence.